-Since spring 2020, insurance risk is also mitigated thanks to the hedging swaps SWE entered into with SWL.
+Since spring 2020, life expense inflation risk is mitigated thanks to the hedging inflation swaps SWE entered into with SWL.

 A number of processes are used to control insurance risk including:

 - Claims management;

 - Product design and management;

 - Reinsurance; and

 - Cost controls and efficiencies.